juniorsundarCasual/TGT/vault/volume-3.chapter-166.md

 "That's right!"
 Al interjected as he snapped his finger.
 "Y-You are the Golden-Eyed Seer!
 That's you, isn't it?"

 "It all makes sense now!"
 Al continued hurriedly.
 "Exactly 53 years ago, the Sunspot Sect faced multiple calamities one after another.
-The Sect Master suffered a cultivation deviation as he attempted to break through into the Tesseract Transformation realm, resulting in him going mad and eradicating every single disciple present in the Sect.
-The Elders barely managed to stop him, losing more than three-quarters of their strength by the time the Sect Master was subdued.
-After the Sect Master gained clarity and came face to face with the utter carnage he had wrought, he ended up killing himself in his grief.
+The Sect Leader suffered a cultivation deviation as he attempted to break through into the Tesseract Transformation realm, resulting in him going mad and eradicating every single disciple present in the Sect.
+The Elders barely managed to stop him, losing more than three-quarters of their strength by the time the Sect Leader was subdued.
+After the Sect Leader gained clarity and came face to face with the utter carnage he had wrought, he ended up killing himself in his grief.
 The Elders departed from the Sect.
 Some attempted to join other Sects but faced an untimely death due to odd reasons.
 One Elder accidentally swallowed poison instead of an alchemical potion.
 Another accidentally swallowed an artefact of mass destruction and imploded.
 One even fell on her own vitality draining sword while in a deep meditative state and died a shrivelled husk."

 Al gulped audibly as a morbid silence took grasp of the ambience, "A Sect which was by no means a minor contender just disappeared off the face of the map in one fell swoop, that too because of a multitude of highly coincidental events that just happened to fall into place at the right time.
 It was so monumental that even the co-operative of Teachers had to get involved.
 I happened to sit in during the investigation, which lasted for five whole years.
 In the end, we managed to narrow it down to one individual: The Golden-Eyed Seer!"